 A student penalized for academic dishonesty has the right to appeal a judgment the student believes to be in error.
 In making this appeal, the student should follow the steps outlined in the Academic Appeals Board procedure.
-A copy of this procedure may be obtained from the Office of the Vice President for Academic Affairs.
+A copy of this procedure is found under Academic Appeals.